KQM-git/HSRNews/readme.md

 - There is a known issue where Trailblazers cannot continue certain time-limited missions after the "Everwinter City Museum Ledger of Curiosities" event reaches the "Prosperous Glory" management phase.

-- There is a known issue where there is a mix-up with the Trailbalzer's gender in certain scenes in the "Everwinter City Museum Ledger of Curiosities" event.
+- There is a known issue where there is a mix-up with the trailblazer gender in certain scenes in the "Everwinter City Museum Ledger of Curiosities" event.
 This issue will be fixed in the future.

 #### ■2023/06/09